 Once in a great while we may send emails about a special band, event or dish we feel is worthy of your attention.
 We will never share your info.
 Ever.

 The Tin Angel is proud to have supported dozens of Utah artists during our 9 years.
 We welcome you to drop by anytime (whether you are hungry for soul food or real food) and enjoy our ever changing art shows.
-Currently we are displaying the bright paintings of Melissa Nelson- Stipich who has livened up our walls with 100 framed prints!
+Currently we are displaying a retrospective celebrating 25 years of Fresh Food at the Downtown Salt Lake Farmer's Market across the street at Pioneer Park.

 How Local Are We?